wireapp/wire-server/docs/src/how-to/install/configuration-options.rst

 Marking an installation as self-hosted
 --------------------------------------

-In case your wire installation is self-hosted (on-premise, demo installs), it needs to be made aware that it is through a configuration option.
+In case your wire installation is self-hosted (on-premise, demo installs), it needs to be aware that it is through a configuration option.
+As of release chart 4.15.0, `"true"` is the default behavior, and nothing needs to be done.

 If that option is not set, team-settings will prompt users about "wire for free" and associated functions.